create3000/sunrize/docs/_posts/documentation/creating-group-hierarchies.md

 You'll need to group the foot and shin together, then add the thigh as a separate group containing both the foot and shin.
 The steps for this operation follow:

-1. Select shin and thigh
+1. Select foot and shin.
-2. Choose *Context Menu > Add Parent Group > Transform*
+2. Choose *Context Menu > Add Parent Group > Transform.*

 The outcome produces a group hierarchy that looks like this: